sid-146/AlgoRhythm/Algorithm/src/docs/kmeans.md

 -   Optimal Centroid is obtained by minimizing the sum of squared distances between each data point and it's closest centroid.

 `This is an algorithm that tries to minimize the distance between the points in a cluster with their centroid`

+## Properties of K-Means Clustering
+Let's take an example and understand.
+We will take same bank example from before, which wants to segment its customers.
+Bank want to make segmentation using income and debt.

 ## How K-Means Clustering works?